 Step 3: Following the manufacturer’s instructions on the fixture, engage the clamps to secure the housing into the ceiling.

 Step 4: Attach the light fixture into the housing and add any trim or additional housing pieces, as needed.

 Step 5: Restore power and test out your new canned light by flipping the light switch on.

-The lighting in your space sets the tone in the room, so make sure yours convey the right message.
+The lighting in your space sets the tone of the room, so make sure yours convey the right message.
 Can lights are an attractive, space-saving, and effective light source to illuminate vast rooms.
 While we recommend consulting a professional electrician before installation, much of the process is surprisingly DIY-friendly.